Hirak (Algeria)

 The rising tensions within the Algerian regime can be traced back to the beginning of Bouteflika's rule which has been characterized by the state's monopoly on natural resources revenues used to finance the government's clientelist system and ensure its stability.
-The major demonstrations have taken place in the largest urban centers of Algeria from February to December 2019.
+Major demonstrations took place in the largest urban centers of Algeria from February to December 2019.
 Due to their significant scale, the protests attracted international media coverage and provoked reactions from several heads of states and scholarly figures.

 Background

 Abdelaziz Bouteflika

 Abdelaziz Bouteflika had been president of the People's Democratic Republic of Algeria since 1999.
 Two amnesties (via referendum) for former combatants in the Algerian Civil War had taken place during his presidency (1999 and 2005).
 A complex "dirty war" between Islamic guerrillas and the government had claimed a contested number of approximately 200,000 lives between 1991–2002.
 Nearly half of the Algerian population was born after the end of the conflict, amidst the din of repeated corruption scandals.

 With Bouteflika's accession to power in 1999, he began a diplomatic mission to rehabilitate Algeria's image abroad.
 He set about consolidating power, especially after his re-election in 2003.
 During his tenure as president, the power center in Algerian politics shifted from the east to west, most particularly to Tlemcen, where some became highly placed figures in the media, administration, and police.
 Roughly $10 billion of public funding flowed to the city for construction projects, including a university, hotels, museums and airports. €155m was spent on a state residence, which remains incomplete.
 Many of the public works contracts were given to Chinese companies, by whom local contractors were allegedly not always paid.

 Oil-rich during the Arab Spring, the government was able to quiet dissent during the 2010–2012 protests with increased spending.

 The constitutional revision of 2016 limited the number of presidential terms that could be served to two, but nevertheless allowed Bouteflika to seek a fifth term, because the law was not retroactive.

 Since 2005, and especially after his stroke in 2013, Bouteflika's ability to govern the country was called into question: rumors of his death were frequent as he was often hospitalized, no longer spoke and made very few written statements.
 In this context, some Algerians considered his announced candidacy for the presidential election, originally scheduled for 18 April 2019, 4 July 2019 or 2020, to be humiliating.